youyanggu/covid19_projections/about.md

 ## Concerns with the IHME model

 In this section we will compare our projections with a popular model developed by the [Institute for Health Metrics and Evaluation (IHME)](https://covid19.healthdata.org/) and commonly referred to by the White House and media.
-We compare our projections (C19Pro) with IHME below for US, New York, Michigan, New Jersey, California and Italy, some of the most heavily-impacted regions.
+We compare our projections (C19Pro) with IHME below for US, New York, Michigan, New Jersey, California and Italy, some of the most heavily impacted regions.

 {% include iframe_ny_comparison.html %}